 The content in this guide is under active review as funding agencies update their Public Access Plans per guidance issued in 2022.
-The new NIH Public Access Plan is effective as of July 1, 2025, and all other U.S. federal funding agency updated public access policies will be in place by January 1, 2026.
+The new NIH Public Access Plan is effective as of July 1, 2025, and all other U.S. federal funding agency updated public access policies are required to be in place by January 1, 2026.

 The National Institutes of Health has the longest-standing Public Access Policy for a U.S. federal research-funding agency (policy established 2008), and served as a model for many other policies when the OSTP directed other federal funding agencies to develop public access plans in early 2013.
 The NIH is a major source of funding for KU Research.